-General visibility Population Mitigation potential Views into the sub-area from: Types of viewers: Opportunities for mitigation and landscape The edge of the SDNP People within SDNP and its setting - including tourists compatibility of mitigation: PRoW crossing site and continuing north-west and visitors The area has an open character with a towards Lavant House Users of rural PRoWs reasonable structure of hedgerows and Lavant House and riding stables Residents surrounding mature trees and woodland on Centurions Way Sustrans Regional Cycle Route Walkers on a long distance path which mitigation planting could build upon (88) and New Lipchis Way long distance walking Cyclists, walkers and other users along regional route route along disused railway line to the west Visible, although not prominent, in distant views from elevated land within the SDNP including SDNP representative identified views 11 St Roche's Hill (The Trundle) and potential views from 45 Stoke Clump Small number of properties Prominence in 'priority views' to and from Chichester identified in FGoC: From The Trundle development would be seen in the context of existing built development at Mid Lavant.
+General visibility Population Mitigation potential Views into the sub-area from: Types of viewers: Opportunities for mitigation and landscape The edge of the SDNP People within SDNP and its setting - including tourists compatibility of mitigation: PRoW crossing site and continuing north-west and visitors The area has an open character with a towards Lavant House Users of rural PRoWs reasonable structure of hedgerows and Lavant House and riding stables Residents surrounding mature trees and woodland on Centurions Way Sustrans Regional Cycle Route Walkers on a long distance path which mitigation planting could build upon (88) and New Lipchis Way long distance walking Cyclists, walkers and other users along regional route The state of the s route along disused railway line to the west System can be a series and a se Visible, although not prominent, in distant views from elevated land within the SDNP including SDNP representative identified views 11 St Roche's Hill (The Trundle) and potential views from 45 Stoke Clump Small number of properties Small named of proportion Prominence in 'priority views' to and from Chichester identified in FGoC: From The Trundle development would be seen in the context of existing built development at Mid Lavant.
 It is likely that built development would be visible but not prominent.
-Views out of the sub-area to: Magnitude of viewers (level of use and popularity): Impacts of mitigation: Long and panoramic rural views to the ridge within A small number of properties Opportunities to restore lost field boundaries the SDNP to the north including to Stoke Clump Rural PRoW crossing area connecting to the SDNP Impacts on parkland character and SDNP identified landmark: The Trundle and Lavant village Impact on views including to and from the (landmark 1) Promoted long distance path and cycle route ridge within the SDNP Identified viewpoints December of a substitution of a stablished Visual near extinue (activity, and associations of Does the sub-area form part of a skyline?
+Views out of the sub-area to: Magnitude of viewers (level of use and popularity): Impacts of mitigation: Long and panoramic rural views to the ridge within A small number of properties Opportunities to restore lost field boundaries the SDNP to the north including to Stoke Clump Rural PRoW crossing area connecting to the SDNP Impacts on parkland character and SDNP identified landmark: The Trundle and Lavant village Impact on views including to and from the (landmark 1) Promoted long distance path and cycle route ridge within the SDNP , Identified viewpoints 3 ' Does the sub-area form part of a skyline?
 Visual perceptions (activity and expectations of No local visual receptors): Rural area with parkland features.
-Expectations of scenic beauty particularly near to SDNP Scenic beauty particularly near to SDINP Panoramic views: Yes to the ridge within the SDNP Landmark features: None within area however views to identified landmark within SDNP
+Expectations of scenic beauty particularly near to SDNP Panoramic views: Yes to the ridge within the SDNP Landmark features:

 General visibility Population Mitigation potential

+None within area however views to identified

+landmark within SDNP

 Sensitivity score: Sensitivity score: Sensitivity score:

-High High High Medium
+High High Medium

 Visual sensitivity score:

 Medium / high

 Additional comments: